 Sony has (rather quietly) officially introduced the Xperia Z4 to the world.

-Before we dive into the specs, it’s worth noting that it’ll only be available in Japan when it launches later this summer, and there’s no word of an international release plan at this stage.
+Before we dive into the specs, it’s worth noting that it’ll only be available in Japan when it launches later this summer, and there’s no word of an international or UK release plan at this stage.

 The first thing you’ll notice is that Sony’s sticking with its rectangular metal and glass Omnibalance design, which is now a little thinner and lighter, at 6.9mm and 144g, compared to the Z3’s 7.3mm waist and 152g weight.

 More welcome news is the death of the pesky microUSB flap.
 Despite its loss, the Z4 remains both waterproof and rustproof, with a higher IPX5/8 rating.
 That means it’ll happily swim in up to 1.5 metres of fresh water for up to 30 minutes.

 Pixel fans might be disappointed at the return of the ‘only’ 1080p 5.2in display, but given Sony’s view that the Xperia series’ impressive battery life is more important than the real-world differences between 2K and full HD, we’re not too surprised.

 On the inside, we’re looking at Qualcomm’s new 64-bit octa-core Snapdragon 810 processor, 3GB of RAM and a microSD slot, all of which match the specs of the HTC One M9.

 The Z3’s 20.7MP camera returns, but the front-facing camera has upgraded to a 5.1MP affair with a digitally stabilised 25mm wide-angle lens, for even crisper selfies.